An optional course in a program, selected from transferable courses toward meeting the total credit requirements of the credential. See Elective.

 Part of a course consisting of practical work in a relevant field.

-A preliminary requirement which must be met before a student may register in a particular course.
+A preliminary requirement that must be met before a student may register in a particular course.

 A process whereby students may receive college credit for work experience or for any type of formal educational activity for which credit or a credential was received.